 - Cyclops Lens: Present only in recent models, improving date visibility.

-These specifications not only make the Sea-Dweller a technical powerhouse but also appeal to collectors who value functional design and rugged reliability.
+These specifications make the Sea-Dweller a technical powerhouse, and they appeal strongly to collectors who prize functional design and rugged reliability above all else.

 Pricing & Investment Outlook

 The Sea-Dweller has shown steady growth in both primary and secondary markets.
-While it’s not as hyped as the Submariner or GMT-Master II, it has developed a loyal following and benefits from lower market saturation.
-This, in turn, contributes to more stable pricing.
+It is not as hyped as the Submariner or GMT-Master II, but it has built a loyal following and benefits from lower market saturation.
+That translates directly into more stable pricing over time.

 - Long-term brand stability